 “Civil War and Democracy: The Case of Colombia” (with Abbey Steele).
 Conflict Management and Peace Science, 2018, 35(6): 587-600.

-“State Violence and Counterinsurgent Collective Action: Evidence from Peru.”
+“State Violence and Wartime Civilian Agency: Evidence from Peru.”
 Conditionally accepted at Journal of Politics.

 “One for All?
 State Violence and Insurgent Cohesion.”
 Featured in the Monkey Cage (Washington Post), Revise and Resubmit at International Organization.